 When it comes to taste, although similar to other anise-flavoured liqueurs such as Sambuca and Pernod, Xtabentun has a much lighter intensity.
 It’s sweet but not syrupy and features a honey-anise flavour with subtle herbal undernotes.

 Highlights of the 10 hand-crafted cocktails ( the menu is ever-evolving) during our tasting included a Mezcalito de Jamaica featuring the sweetness of Xtabentun, a dash of smoky mezcal and the tartness of jamaica (dried hibiscus flower) in refreshing perfection.
 Scroll down for the recipe.
-You can also add it to your coffee to make a Mayan Coffee or enjoy a Xtabentun Margarita.
+Other ideas for xtabentun drinks include adding it your coffee to make a Mayan Coffee or enjoy a Xtabentun Margarita.

 But after trying all the cocktails ( yes, a sip of all 10!), my favourite way to enjoy Xtabentun is with a splash of water, as the simple presentation really allows the delicate flavours to shine.